radiantearth/stac-spec/extensions/sat/README.md

 | sun_elevation_angle | number                   | Sun elevation angle.
 The angle from the tangent of the scene center point to the sun.
 Measured from the horizon in degrees (0-90). |
 | orbit_state        | string  | The state of the orbit.
 Either `ascending` or `descending` for polar orbiting satellites, or `geostationary` for geosynchronous satellites |
 | relative_orbit        | integer       | The relative orbit number at the time of acquisition. |

-**platform** is the unique name of the specific platform the instrument is attached to.
-For satellites this would be the name of the satellite, whereas for drones this would be a unique name for the drone.
-Examples include `landsat-8` (Landsat-8), `sentinel-2a` and `sentinel-2b` (Sentinel-2), `terra` and `aqua` (part of NASA EOS, carrying the MODIS instruments), `mycorp-uav-034` (hypothetical drone name), and `worldview02` (Maxar/DigitalGlobe WorldView-2).

-**instruments** is an array of all the sensors used in the creation of the data.
-For example, data from the Landsat-8 platform is collected with the OLI sensor as well as the TIRS sensor, but the data is distributed together so would be specified as ['oli', 'TItirsRS'].
-Other instrument examples include `msi` (Sentinel-2), `aster` (Terra), and `modis` (Terra and Aqua).

-**constellation** is the name of a logical collection one or more platforms that have similar payloads and have their orbits arranged in a way to increase the temporal resolution of acquisitions of data with similar geometric and radiometric characteristics.
-This field allows users to search for related data sets without needing to specify which specific platform the data came from, for example, from either of the Sentinel-2 satellites.
-Examples include `landsat-8` (Landsat-8, a constellation consisting of a single platform), `sentinel-2` ([Sentinel-2](https://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-2/Satellite_constellation)), `rapideye` (operated by Planet Labs), and `modis` (NASA EOS satellites Aqua and Terra).
-In the case of `modis`, this is technically referring to a pair of sensors on two different satellites, whose data is combined into a series of related products.
-Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these combine to form the logical collection referred to as MODIS.

 **orbit_state** indicates the type and current state of orbit.
 Satellites are either geosynchronous in which case they have one state: `geostationary`, or they are sun synchronous (i.e., polar orbiting satellites) in which case they are either `ascending` or `descending`.
 For sun synchronous satellites it is daytime during one of these states, and nighttime during the other.